 • To place a tenants security deposit in a bank or lending institution within the State and only use it to cover resident expenses like utility services.

-Similarly, your renters have rights under the Tennessee landlord tenant laws:
+Similarly, your renters have rights under the Tennessee landlord tenant law:

 • To live in a rental unit that complies with all health, safety and building codes.

-• Continuing to live in rented premises until the landlord has followed the proper Tennessee eviction process.
+• Continuing to live in rented premises until landlords have followed the proper Tennessee eviction process.

 • To live in privacy, peace and quiet, with their legal rights upheld.